Skip to main content

 What if the damage to the parked car seems very minor?

-There is no minimum damage threshold in NC law.
+There is no minimum damage threshold in NC law for the duty to stop.
 Even a small scrape or barely visible dent requires you to stop and leave your information.
 What looks minor to you may cost hundreds or thousands of dollars to repair, and the vehicle owner has a right to know who damaged their property.
 Leaving because the damage seemed small is still leaving the scene of an accident and carries the same criminal penalties.